rks101/egnet/README.md

 ## Email

 * Gmail: [dots in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) do not matter for @gmail.com domain.
 Where else you see this in action?
+IRCTC emails!
 * Gmail: [plus something in username](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) can be cool for @gmail.com domain.